theClarkSell/HTML5-Compiler/4 - JavaScript API/Labs/Drag_and_Drop/end/readme.md

 		var listItems = document.querySelectorAll('*[draggable=true]');

-4. The 'listItems' collection contains all of our elements we need to add the event listeners.
+4. The `listItems` collection contains all of our elements we need to add the event listeners.
 Now add wire up those events:

 		[].forEach.call(listItems, function(item) {
 			item.addEventListener('dragstart', handleDragStart, false);
 			item.addEventListener('dragenter', handleDragEnter, false);
 			item.addEventListener('dragover', handleDragOver, false);
 			item.addEventListener('dragleave', handleDragLeave, false);
 			item.addEventListener('drop', handleDrop, false);
 			item.addEventListener('dragend', handleDragEnd, false);
 		});

-5. Each event handler already contained a 'console.log('in here');'.
+5. Each event handler already contained a `console.log('in here');`.
 This was added so you could watch the events fire in the console Window of the a browser.
 Return to your browser, open the console window and start to drag things around.
 You should see message start to appear as those events are fired.

 Hover over the a drop target and notice how the 'drag over' event continues to get fired?
 Remember this point for later.